10 Fascinating Easter Traditions From Around the World

 Italy: Fireworks explosion

-You might need a pair of earmuffs if you’re in Florence, Italy on Easter Sunday.
+You might need a pair of earmuffs if you’re in Florence, Italy, on Easter Sunday.
 The holiday starts off with a literal bang as locals gather to celebrate the 350-year-old Easter tradition of Scoppio del Carro, or “Explosion of the Cart.”
-A pair of oxen adorned in decorated garlands pull a three-storey high wagon filled with fireworks through the streets to the front of the cathedral, while accompanied by drummers, flag throwers and people in historical costumes.
+A pair of oxen adorned in garlands pull a three-storey high wagon filled with fireworks through the streets to the front of the cathedral, accompanied by drummers, flag throwers and people in historical costumes.
 During Easter mass, the Archbishop of Florence lights a fuse that sends a dove-shaped rocket down a wire to cart, igniting a vibrant firework show.
-This extravagant display and custom dates back to the First Crusade and is meant to ensure a good harvest.
+This extravagant custom dates back to the First Crusade and is meant to ensure a good harvest.

 Australia: Chocolate bilbies

-The beloved Easter bunny looks a bit different down under.
+The beloved Easter bunny looks a bit different Down Under.
 In 1991, non-profit Rabbit-Free Australia launched a campaign to replace the rabbit—which is an invasive species in the country—with the endangered bilby.
 The big-eared marsupial is under threat due to an increase in predators and European wild rabbits taking over their habitats.
 Candy makers have taken to crafting chocolate and candy Easter bilbies in an effort to save the animal, with a portion of the proceeds going towards conservation organizations like the Save the Bilby Fund.

 Guatemala: Colourful carpets